fmerg/pymerkle/USAGE.md

 ### __.consistencyProof (*old_hash, sublength*)__

-Returns an instance of the `proof.proof` class, thought of as the consistency-proof for the presumed previous state of the Merkle-tree corresponding to the inserted hash-length combination
+Returns an instance of the `proof.Proof` class, thought of as the consistency-proof for the presumed previous state of the Merkle-tree corresponding to the inserted hash-length combination

 - **old_hash** (_str_), hexadecimal form of the top-hash of the tree to be presumably detected as a previous state of the Merkle-tree